MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 When application users are created, they're automatically enabled.
 The default **Application User** form shows the status in the form footer; the **Status** field can't be updated.

-You can customize the default **Application User** form to allow updates to the **Status** field so that you can enable or disable application users, if required.
+You can customize the default **Application User** form to allow updates to the **Status** field so that you can enable or disable application users, if necessary.
 For step-by-step information about customizing the default **Application User** form, see [Enable or disable application users](/powerapps/developer/common-data-service/use-single-tenant-server-server-authentication#enable-or-disable-application-users).

 > [!CAUTION]
 > Disabling an application user will break all the integration scenarios that use the application user.